Online at EmployNV.gov. A chat feature is available to reach a live representative.

-Did you know Nevada JobConnect is the largest job bank in Nevada and has the largest database of individuals seeking employment?
-Businesses have several options when posting job openings with Nevada JobConnect.
-JobConnect can provide screening/referral control of all candidates, or businesses can receive referrals directly from job seekers by registering with EmployNV.gov.
-In all cases, your listing is placed into Nevada's online job bank.
+Did you know that EmployNV is the largest job listing website in Nevada and has the largest database of individuals seeking employment?
+The EmployNV Business Hubs can provide screening/referral of candidates, or businesses can receive referrals directly from job seekers by registering with EmployNV.gov.
+In all cases, your listing is placed into Nevada's largest job listing website.

-Post job listings online through EmployNV Jobs, or use the contact information above to post listings by phone or fax.
+Post job listings online through EmployNV Jobs, or use the contact information above to post listings by phone.

 When a business signs up for access to EmployNV.gov, they initially have limited access to search resumes.
 The approval process usually takes from 1 to 3 business days.
 Once approved, employers have full access to search posted resumes, including contact information.